enkitol/pretrained-vit-pytorch/img/README.md

 # img

-  You can place the images for which you want to make predictions here.
+  You can place the images which you want to make predictions here.

   For training and testing formattin should be: